tranchess/contract-core/spec/README_EXCHANGE.md

 Calling `placeAsk` will perform the following steps:

 1. Revert if the amount of USD stablecoin is less than the minimal amount for ask orders
-1. Revert if the conversion ID is not the latest
+1. Revert if the rebalance version is not the latest
-1. Invoke global and per-user reward checkpoint, and convert the total supplies and locked/available balances to the latest conversion
+1. Invoke global and per-user reward checkpoint, and rebalance the total supplies and locked/available balances to the latest version
 1. Increase the on-hold amount of shares
 1. Update the ask orderbook and emit a `OrderPlaced` event
 1. Update the account's order identifier and emit a `AskOrderPlaced` event